 My answer to this is to ask someone supporting Hillary to name 5 things they disagree with her on.
 Ditto on Obama, Romney, and McCain.
 I’m able to do this for every Presidential, Congressional and local candidate I’ve ever voted for.

 And for disclosure on the primary: I’m not voting for Obama.
 I’m not voting for Clinton.
 Nor McCain or Romney.
-I’m a registered Independent, because in many ways, both parties have disappointed me endlessly.
+I’m a registered Independent, because both parties have disappointed me endlessly.
 It’s why I’m writing the book that I’m writing, and why I find myself shaking my head so very much recently while watching friends debate or reading the blogs.